xgvargas/gitrelease/README.md

 key           | default      | description
 ----          | ------       | -----
-changefile    | CHANGELOG.md | set to false if you don´t want to append changes to a file usePrepend    | true         | true if you want to "append" to beggining of the file packagefile   | package.json | set to false if you don´t want to set package.json file version to the tag version cordovafile   |              | cordova config.xml file to have its widget version updated or false if no desired runscript     |              | a script to be executed with version and message file path as parameters issuePattern  | see bellow   | regex pattern to identify fixes and closes in git commits personalToken |              | personal token to github or gitlab
+changeFile    | CHANGELOG.md | set to false if you don´t want to append changes to a file usePrepend    | true         | true if you want to "append" to beggining of the file packageFile   | package.json | set to false if you don´t want to set package.json file version to the tag version cordovaFile   |              | cordova config.xml file to have its widget version updated or false if no desired runScript     |              | a script to be executed with version and message file path as parameters issuePattern  | see bellow   | regex pattern to identify fixes and closes in git commits personalToken |              | personal token to github or gitlab deployCmd     |              | command to execute deploy to server

 This is the standard regex to identify references to issues: